Voting in the 2021 State Election has now closed.

 Yes – advise an electoral official at an early voting centre or polling place that you are returning a postal voting package.
 You do not need to be marked off the roll when you return the package, provided you have completed the declaration attached to the postal voting return envelope.

-In person early voting
+In person early voting (now closed)

 How can I register to vote early for every election?
 (General Early Voting)